 9. Mix up your offering

 Variety is the spice of life!
 That’s especially true when it comes to working out.
-If you can regularly change and add to your offering, you’ll keep members engaged and motivated.
+If you can regularly change and add to your offering, you’ll keep members engaged, challenged, and motivated.

 Offer new classes.
 Add small group PT training.
 Invest in new equipment.
 So, members know they’ll find something new and exciting to try at your gym.